J33R4FF3/J33R4FF3.github.io/_posts/2021-02-09-Creating-A-Reverse-Shell-In-C.md

 The goal of the following blog post is to write shellcode for the Linux 64-bit architecture that will ultimately connect back to a remote machine and spawn a shell as well as requiring a password before any commands can be run inside the shell.

-This blog post will follow a similar process to the bind shell process, but should be a little shorter seeing as a reverse shell is a little easier to implement in C and Assembly and because you should now be a little more familiar with most of the concepts.
+This blog post will follow a similar process to the bind shell process, but should be a little shorter seeing as a reverse shell is a little easier to implement in C, and Assembly, and because you should now be a little more familiar with most of the concepts.

 We will step through the process again following the same framework: